Often a silent disease, ovarian cancer is still doing a lot of damage. Fortunately, there are new treatments and therefore more hope.

 - blood tests, and

-Several diagnostic methods also make it possible to determine the cancer's stage of development, if it is present.
+Many of the diagnostic methods can also determine the stage of the cancer when it is present.

-For most women, treatment of ovarian cancer is based on a surgical intervention intended to remove the cancerous mass, the ovaries or neighbouring organs.
-This is sufficient in some cases, but other therapeutic approaches are sometimes necessary.
+For most women, treatment of ovarian cancer involves surgery to remove the cancerous mass, ovaries or neighbouring organs.
+In some cases, surgery is sufficient, but other treatment approaches may be necessary.

-These other therapeutic approaches can vary from one person to another depending on age, health, and other factors such as the type of cancer and its stage of development.
-Chemotherapy may be considered in many cases.
-More rarely, radiation therapy or hormone therapy may be used.
+These other treatment approaches may vary from one person to another depending on age, health, and other factors such as the type of cancer and its stage.
+Chemotherapy may be considered, as well as radiation therapy, hormone therapy, and the more recently used targeted therapies.

-If you must receive these types of treatments, the medical team will provide you with the essential information needed for clear understanding of your treatment.
+If you are to receive these types of treatments, the medical team will provide you with the information essential to a good understanding of your treatment.
 Your pharmacist can also provide information and answer your questions.

-Once your treatment is finished, a close medical follow-up will be necessary to prevent a recurrence.
-It will be important to go to your appointments and do your medical tests assiduously.
+Once your treatments are completed, close medical follow-up will be necessary to prevent a recurrence.
+It will be important to keep up with your appointments and medical tests.

 - Abstain from smoking.

-- Maintain a healthy and balanced diet; avoid sugar and fat.
+- Eat a healthy, balanced diet; avoid sugar and fat.

 - Maintain a healthy weight.

-- If you have a baby, choose breastfeeding.
+- If you have a baby, choose to breastfeed.

-- If you are considering a contraceptive method, it has been shown that oral contraceptives have a protective effect against ovarian cancer.
-Speak to your doctor or pharmacist about the benefits and risks associated to it, depending on your personal situation.
+- Oral contraceptives have been shown to have a protective effect against ovarian cancer.
+Speak to your doctor or pharmacist about the benefits and risks.

 - If you are considering the use of hormone replacement therapy, speak to your doctor or pharmacist about the benefits and risks of this type of treatment.

-Don't hesitate to speak to your pharmacist for additional information about ovarian cancer or any other health-related issue.
+Don't hesitate to speak to your pharmacist for additional information about ovarian cancer.